Compliance Resource Hub

 California

-California's break laws carry the highest risk in the U.S. — mandatory meal periods, paid rest breaks, detailed recordkeeping expectations, and PAGA exposure.
+California is among the strictest and most heavily litigated break-law jurisdictions in the U.S. — mandatory meal periods, paid rest breaks, detailed recordkeeping expectations, and PAGA exposure.
 If a compliant meal or rest break is not provided, the employer owes one additional hour of pay at the employee's regular rate under California Labor Code § 226.7.

 Penalty: One additional hour of pay at the employee's regular rate per workday if a compliant break is not provided (Labor Code § 226.7).
 Systemic violations may support a PAGA claim.
 Under Labor Code § 2699(f), the default civil penalty is $100 per aggrieved employee per pay period.
 The $200 tier applies only in defined circumstances, including a prior PAGA finding within five years or conduct found to be malicious, fraudulent, or oppressive.
 Courts may also reduce penalties.